Choose Language

 Why It Matters: The Business Case for Network Pentesting

-Now that you know how to do network penetration testing, know why it matters.
+Now that you know how to do pentest network, know why it matters.

 Advanced firewalls, intrusion detection systems and strong endpoint protection – you have invested in them all.
 But those are only as good as their configurations and the people managing them.